salihmarangoz/WashingMachineArduinoTimer/README.md

 ![high_voltage](img/high_voltage.png)

 Washing machine, dishwasher and other machines operates at **high voltage**.
 Take precautions and always be careful.
-Wrong decisions may result in **DEATH !** Main board of the machines includes high voltage even it is a simply button.
+Wrong decisions may result in **DEATH !** Main board of the machines include high voltage even on a simply button.

 ## 1. Introduction